-In 2023, the Florida Department of Environmental Protection performed a Source Water Assessment on the City of Cocoa's public water system.
-The assessment was conducted to provide information about any potential sources of contamination in the vicinity of their wells.
-FDEP identified 28 unique sources of potential contamination with a range of low to moderate risk.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at https://fldep.dep.state.fl.us/swapp/ or they can be obtained by contacting the Conservation/Public Relations Officer at (321) 433-8705, or emailing ddowns@cocoafl.org.
+In 2024 the Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment on our system.
+The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
+FDEP identified 28 unique sources of potential contamination.
+Of those 28, 26 were rated low risk and two were rated moderate risk.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at https://prodapps.dep.state.fl.us/swapp/ or they can be obtained by contacting the Conservation/Public Relations Officer at (321) 433-8705, or emailing ddowns@cocoafl.org.